What keeps customers coming back, or telling their friends about you?

 Too often, businesses are stingy in their attention and take these kinds of customers for granted.
 They assume that those who have been there from the beginning will be loyal forever simply because they’ve seen how great this brand can be!
 In fact, all customers need to feel cared about in order to stay loyal, especially your long-standing ones!

-With a long-term customer What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key… strategy, you can proactively improve the experience for every segment within your customer base.
+With a long-term customer retention strategy, you can proactively improve the experience for every segment within your customer base.
 Whether they are new or old customers, everyone will feel valued and important to the business!

 Give customized support and services